 The late I. Stanley Levine was a prominent patron of the performing arts for many years.
 He aided in bringing the Miami City Ballet to fruition, has served on the Miami Preservation League and was involved in countless art-related organizations locally and nationwide.

-A clay artist for over 40 years, Ellie Schneiderman first made her appearance in the art scene in the late 1970's with the Grove House in Coconut Grove.
+A clay artist for over 40 years, the late Ellie Schneiderman first made her appearance in the art scene in the late 1970's with the Grove House in Coconut Grove.
 From there, she founded the South Florida Art Center on Lincoln Road in Miami Beach, inspiring a total revitalization of the area now known as a hotspot for arts, entertainment and shopping.
 Schneiderman stayed on with South Florida Art Center for 10 years before moving on to open Miami Art Works in Coconut Grove and then ArtSouth in Homestead.